 \section{Introduction}

 Transforming a complicated quantum system into classical one provides a lot of useful insights into wide area of theoretical physics.
 A prototypical example in string-theory community is the anti-de Sitter space / conformal field theory (AdS/CFT) correspondence~\cite{Maldacena}.
-Recently, a new variational formulation for quantum critical models, the so-called multiscale entanglement renormalization ansatz (MERA), has been proposed in statistical physics with the help of quantum-information knowledge, and it is a hot topic to examine the similarity between MERA and AdS/CFT~\cite{Vidal,Swingle,Molina,Matsueda3}.
-Even apart from these theories, the Suzuki-Trotter breakup has been a very important quantum-classical correspondence for a long time~\cite{Suzuki}.
-It is thus attracting much attention to know common mathematical properties behind them.
+In statistical physics, the multiscale entanglement renormalization ansatz (MERA) is an efficient variational formulation for quantum critical models~\cite{Vidal}, and it is an interesting topic to examine the similarity between MERA and AdS/CFT~\cite{Swingle}.
+Even apart from these theories, the Suzuki-Trotter breakup has been a very important quantum-classical correspondence for a long time~\cite{Suzuki}, and recently its close connection to AdS/CFT and MERA has been discussed~\cite{Matsueda}.
+It is thus attracting attention to know common mathematical properties behind them.